-Oman Air to join oneworld Alliance in 2024
+Oman Air joins the oneworld Alliance

 What we'll be covering

-It’ll be the third Middle Eastern airline in the oneworld ranks, after Royal Jordanian and Qatar Airways.
-And its oneworld Alliance membership means you’ll soon be able to earn and spend Qantas Points on Oman Air flights.
+The carrier is now the third Middle Eastern airline in the oneworld ranks, after Royal Jordanian and Qatar Airways.
+And its oneworld Alliance membership also now means that you can earn and spend Qantas Points on Oman Air flights.
+This builds on the previous redemption-based partnership between Qantas and Oman Air, through which Qantas Frequent Flyer members could spend Qantas Points on Oman Air flights.

 Eligible travellers can also expect perks such as priority check-in, priority boarding and lounge access.

-Here’s what Oman Air’s oneworld ambitions mean for Qantas Frequent Flyer members.
+Here’s what Oman Air’s oneworld membership means for Qantas Frequent Flyer members.

 Benefits for oneworld frequent flyers aboard Oman Air